-You are reading about: "Watch your Bitcoins: There is a new very deceptive way of infecting your devices with malware."
+You are reading about: "Watch your Bitcoins: A very deceptive way to infect your crypto-devices."

 If you have been around digital currencies for a bit, you probably know that in terms of security the only thing you can say with certainty is the next vulnerability will be an unexpected one.